cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 > TODO(issue #106) Decide if it's safe to model this construction as a random
 > oracle. `PrgAes128.derive_seed()` is used for the Fiat-Shamir heuristic in
 > Prio3 ({{prio3}}).
 A fixed-key is used for this step (the all-zero string).
 A
-> reasoanble starting point would be to model AES as an ideal cipher.
+> reasonable starting point would be to model AES as an ideal cipher.

 Our first construction, `PrgAes128`, converts a blockcipher, namely AES-128, into a PRG.
 Seed expansion involves two steps.
 In the first step, CMAC